 Her PBS program The French Chef pioneered the genre of the Cooking Show.
 It was produced from 1963 to 1973, and still can be seen in reruns to the present day.
 Episodes are also available on YouTube and have streamed on Twitch.

-Julia Child (1912-2004) was an American chef and author or co-author of a number of cookbooks.
-She became a celebrity in the 1960s and beyond, and is the subject of many an Affectionate Parody.
-Episodes of the French Chef are available on YouTube.
 Just as a warning, American chefs and cooking professionals hold Julia Child to a level of respect and admiration that borders on religious.
-It is better for you to badmouth Fred Rogers on 4Chan than it is to badmouth Julia Child around a chef, especially if you are badmouthing her in his restaurant.
+It is safer for you to insult Fred Rogers on 4Chan than to disparage Julia Child in the hearing of a chef, especially if you are badmouthing her in his restaurant.

 Works associated with Julia Child include:

 - The French Chef: A pioneering Cooking Show produced by WGBH Boston from 1963 to 1973, which she hosted, and for which she and her crew won a Peabody Award in 1964 and an Emmy in 1966.
 Child continued to be associated with this program in particular long after it ceased production and she moved onto other projects for PBS.